PWNAGERobotics/ScoutingPASS/README.md

 * Put your API token in the authKey variable in resources/js/TBAInterface.js.  (line 4)
 * Reload your page.

 Note: For this to work, the schedule has to be posted to The Blue Alliance.
-That usually doesn't happen until just before the event. (a few days to a few hours)  To test this you can point it to a past event.
+That usually doesn't happen until just before the event. (a few days to a few hours)  To test this, you can point it to a past event.
 Set the event to 2020ilch.
 Reload the page to load the schedule for that event.
 Select Match 6 and Blue-2.
 You should see it populate the Team # to 2451, and the next line will show the team name, PWNAGE.

 <p align="right">(<a href="#top">back to top</a>)</p>
 <div id="pit-scouting"></div>